dominictarr/pull-mac/README.md

 The header and the following chunk can then be sent.
 The counter is incremented for the next chunk.

+When the input ends, one last header must be written, except the length will be zero, and the hash is set to zeros.
+This means that if an attacker terminates the connection, that situation can be distinguished from a correctly ended stream.

 ### Verification

 read 70 bytes from the input to get the authenticated header,